 Development Action Society (DAS) has started interventions in Tardaha Panchayat since March 2012 on four major thematic areas, viz.
 Health, Livelihood, Women Empowerment, Water Sanitation Hygiene (WASH) and Environment.
 Since Tardaha is an economically backward Panchayat, most of the people, especially children and elderly people are compelled to defecate openly.
-Most households are devoid of individual toilets.
-They also lack access to community toilets.
-The situation of women is worst.
-Most of the women have to go for open defecation in early morning.
-They often encountered harassment, snake and insect bites.
-The situation worsens during the monsoon season due to prolonged water logging and prevalence of water borne diseases.
-The population especially under 5 children and elderly people become extremely vulnerable.
+Most households are devoid of

 In this context DAS and Weavers Studio Resource Centre (WSRC), focuses on facilitation of individual toilet construction under Govt.
 Scheme of Swaccha Bharat Mission and Nirmal Gram Abhiyan.
 For the 1st phase, 293 toilet constructions in 18 Sansads in Tardaha Gram Panchayat were facilitated.
 WSRC assured to provide Rs.
 300/- out Rs.
 900/- from the counterpart of selected beneficiaries.
 The major objective of this program is to facilitate construction of 293 low cost individual toilets under State and Central Govt.
 Sanitation Schemes for minimizing incidence of open defecation and reducing the trend of waterborne diseases.